3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     Experiment BR+TR1+TR2 (resolution: 10Kb, TADs: None, Hi-C rows: 2115)

-We can re-calculate all TADs for the new sum of the experiments.
+Re-calculate all the TADs for the sum of the experiments:

 ::